jonsequitur/tot/README.md

 <h3 style="padding-top:1em"><strong>Origin</strong></h3><div><p>Mid 18th century from archaic tot ‘set of figures to be added up’, abbreviation of <a href="/en/definition/total">total</a> or of Latin totum ‘the whole’.</p></div>
 </div>

+`tot` is a simple command line tool that lets you keep track of things.